XtendlyORG/xtendly-prosperna-react-native-boilerplate/README.md

 If you love this boilerplate, give us a star, you will be a ray of sunshine in our lives :)
 ```

+## Project Status :fire:

+Boilerplate is currently in the development process

 ## Requirements

 Node 12 or greater is required.
 Development for iOS requires a Mac and Xcode 10 or up, and will target iOS 11 and up.